kheraAniruddh/Zendesk_Assesment/README.md

   2. You can access the details of a specific ticket by the URL http://localhost:5000/viewticket?ticketId=1 where ticketId is the param, changing that you can access other ticket details or click on the id of a specific ticket on the viewalltickets page to request the details of that specfic ticket.

+ ## To run test cases
+ On the terminal from the Zendesk_Assessment folder type:
+  `python setup.py test`